Formalizing Learning from Language Feedback with Provable Guarantees: Learnability

-With this definition in place, we show that if feedback contains reward information, the transfer eluder dimension is no larger than the eluder dimension for the reward class induced by $\HH$.
+With this definition, we show that if feedback can discriminate rewards, the transfer eluder dimension is no larger than the eluder dimension for the reward class induced by $\HH$. \begin{proposition} For discriminative LLF problems with $C_F$ as in \cref{def:informative_feedback}, it holds that

-\begin{proposition} For reward-informative LLF problems with $C_F$ as in \cref{def:informative_feedback}, it holds that $\dimTE(\HH, C_F \ell, \epsilon)$ $\le \dim_E(\RR_\HH,\epsilon)$, where $\RR_\HH = \{ r_\eta : \eta \in \HH \}$ is the effective reward class of $\HH$. \end{proposition} \cref{prop:compare_eluder_dim} implies that reward-informative LLF problems are no harder than their reward-only counterparts, such as those solved by the standard UCB algorithm over the reward class $\RR_\HH$ using reward extracted from the language feedback by some LLM.